 The gynecologist may ask to speak to the patient by herself.
 This allows the patient to ask her physician any questions that she may be embarrassed to ask in front of her parent or legal guardian.
 During the visit, the physician may counsel the patient about risky behavior, including drinking, smoking, drug use and unprotected sex.
 Unless your daughter is doing something that may harm herself, much of the information will stay confidential between the patient and her physician.

 Other topics the gynecologist may discuss with the patient and her guardian are vaccinations or immunizations that may help prevent certain diseases.
 The human papillomavirus (HPV) is a sexually transmitted disease that can cause cervical cancer.
-The vaccine is a series of two to three doses and is recommended for girls and boys.
-It is best to get it between the ages of 9-12, but non-vaccinated patients can receive it up to 26 years of age.
+The Gardasil vaccine is a series of three doses and is recommended for girls and boys.
+It is best to get it between the ages of 9-12, but non-vaccinated patients can receive it up to 45 years of age.

 How often will a teen need to see a gynecologist?